Who We Are

 ● A statement of interest in the English minor.

 All of these materials are to be given to the major/minor coordinator.
 Admission to the minor is conditional upon review by the major/minor coordinator.
-Students who are not approved by the major/minor coordinator may appeal to the department chair.
+Students who are not approved by the major/minor coordinator may appeal to the school leader.

 Summary of Requirements